eefth/f3-assignment/README.md

 # f3-assignment
 My name is Efthimios Efthimiou.
-I am new to go as my experience is one week old only.
+I am new to go as my experience is 10 days old only.
 During that week, i saw how much exciting is to code with go.
 Comparing to java, a field that i work more than 10 years, i see that go is a more modern language, as less configuration is needed (recall maven, dependencies, spring e.t.c).
 Also, go is faster and as people say, go is super in concurrency.